gcalderone/GModelFit.jl/docs/src/index.md

 It provides the basic tools to define, interactively manipulate and efficiently evaluate a (possibly very complex) model, and to fit the latter to empirical data.
 The main functionalities are:
 - it handles datasets of any dimensionality;
 - the syntax is very simple and concise as it resembles the indexing for dictionaries and the field access for structs.
-The most relevant functions are the self-explanatory `fit()` and the object constructors (see [Basic concepts and data types](@ref));
+The most relevant functions are the self-explanatory `fit()` and the object constructors (see [Main functions](@ref));
 - the fitting model is evaluated on a user defined domain, and is the result of a combination of *model components* or mathematical expressions (in the form of [lambda functions](https://en.wikipedia.org/wiki/Anonymous_function)), or any arbitrary mixture of the two;
 - it provides several ready-to-use [Built-in components](@ref), and it also allows to define new components to suit specific needs ([Custom components](@ref));
 - all components results are cached so that repeated evaluations with the same parameter values do not involve further calculations (memoization);